nferraz/st/README.md

     mean  sd
     5.50  3.03

-Or perhaps you want a five-number summary of the entire set:
+If you don't specify command line options, you'll get this output:

+    $ st numbers.txt
+    count  min   max   sum   mean  sd
+    10.00  1.00  10.00 55.00 5.50  3.03

+And the "--summary" option will provide with this five-number summary:

     $ st --summary numbers.txt
     min   q1    median  q3    max
     1.00  3.50  5.50    7.50  10.00

-Finally, if you don't specify command line options, you'll get this useful output:

-    $ st numbers.txt
-    count  min   max   sum   mean  sd
-    10.00  1.00  10.00 55.00 5.50  3.03

 #### How about "R" and other analytical tools?